Brayzonn/Brayzonn/README.md

 ## 🚀 Projects

-Projects can be found in my public repo
+My public projects can be found in my repo list

 ...